-Optimizing the user experience on your website is paramount when it comes to increasing conversions.
+Optimising the user's experience on your website is paramount when it comes to increasing your successful conversions.

-One feature of a webpage that can turn consumers away is an improperly organized navigation function.
-If the user feels that they have to dig through your content to find what they're looking for, they're likely to go back to Google — where they will potentially find a competitor who can answer their question.
+One of the biggest roadblocks a web page can have that turns consumers away is animproperly organised navigation function.
+If the user feels that they have to dig through your content to find what they're looking for, they're likely to back up and look for a competitor who has a streamlined site.

 But one powerful approach, in particular, is called faceted search.

-Faceted search can boost your online business's organization by allowing users to focus their search queries and limit the number of results returned by your internal search engine.
+Faceted search can boost your online business's organisation by allowing users to focus their search queries and limit the number of results returned by your internal search engine.